Witnessing non-objectivity in the framework of strong quantum Darwinism: Introduction

 Quantum state tomography is required to fully characterise quantum Darwinism.
-This hinders the scale and scope of experiments possible, especially of those with larger and more realistic environments.
+This hinders the scale and scope of experiments possible, especially of those with larger and more realistic environments, which has led to work on more efficient tomography schemes given some allowable error \cite{Cramer2010,ODonnell2015,Haah2017,Aaronson2018}.
 This problem is closely linked to the difficulties in characterising quantum entanglement and other quantum correlations \citep{Guehne2009,Adesso2016}.
-One solution has been entanglement witnesses: operators and schemes which detect nonclassical correlations much more simply, albeit at the price of not being able to detect \emph{all} forms of entanglement \citep{Lewenstein2000}.
+One solution has been entanglement witnesses: operators and schemes which detect nonclassical correlations much more simply: however, a single witness alone is not capable of detecting all entangled states \citep{Lewenstein2000}.
 The most famous witness are the Bell inequalities \citep{Bell1964}\textemdash mathematical inequalities that are satisfied by a classical theory but can be broken under some forms of quantum entanglement \citep{Terhal2000}.

-Here, we introduce a non-objectivity witness in the strong quantum Darwinism framework.
+As a possible pathway for experimental testing of Quantum Darwinism, both in its strong form and in larger system-environments where state tomography becomes intractable, we introduce a non-objectivity witness in the strong quantum Darwinism framework.
 We consider a \emph{preferred} subspace in which objectivity could occur, analogous to the preferred basis of quantum coherence.
 Our scheme detects non-objectivity by comparing the evolution of the system-environment state with and without objectivity-enforcing operations.
 To motivate experimental tests of our scheme, we present an experimental quantum photonic simulation that follows our witnessing scheme.
 By comparing the number of measurements needed for state tomography versus those needed for the proposed witness, we show that, with sufficiently good components, our scheme provides a significant advantage.
+Thus, the witness scheme we present can further advance the experimental testing of Quantum Darwinism, and the understanding the quantum-to-classical transition in terms of (non) objectivity.

-The paper is organised as follows: in Sec. \ref{sec:Frameworks-of-Quantum-Darwinism} we review the various mathematical frameworks of quantum Darwinism.
+The paper is organised as follows: in Sec. \ref{sec:Frameworks-of-Quantum-Darwinism} we define objectivity and review the various mathematical frameworks of quantum Darwinism.
 In Sec. \ref{sec:Witnessing-non-objectivity} we describe the non-objective witness scheme.
 In Sec. \ref{sec:Photonic-Experiment-Proposal} we propose a quantum photonic experiment and provide numerical simulation results.
 We end with a discussion in Sec. \ref{sec:Discussion}.